daattali/beautiful-jekyll/resources_pages/install_ds_stack_ubuntu.md

 ## Essential Python packages

+`conda` installs Python packages from different online repositories which are called "channels".
+A package needs to go through thorough testing before it is included in the default channel, which is good for stability, but also means that new versions will be delayed and fewer packages are available overall.
+There is a community-driven effort called the [conda-forge](https://conda-forge.org/), which provides more up to date packages
+To enable us to access the most up to date version of the Python packages we are going to use, we will add the more up to date  channel,
-We also prefer to use packages on the conda-forge channel, so we set that to the default by typing the following in the terminal:
+To add the conda-forge channel by typing the following in the terminal:

 ```
 conda config --add channels conda-forge

 ```

-Thus, to install other packages individually, we can now use the following: conda install <package-name>.
-We will install the key packages needed for the start of our program now:
+To install packages individually, we can now use the following command: `conda install <package-name>`.
+Let's install the key packages needed for the start of our program:

 ```
-conda install --yes \
+conda install \
  jupyterlab=2.* \
  numpy=1.* \
  pandas=1.* \